 a) the total number of internal investigations conducted (3 percent);

-b) the number of recorded statements, complaints, and reports from citizens, officials, and other police officers, the mass media about offenses committed by police officers showing signs of disciplinary misconduct (3 percent);
+b) the number of recorded statements, complaints, and reports from citizens, officials, and other police officers, the mass media, reports about offenses committed by police officers showing signs of disciplinary misconduct (3 percent);

 d) the number of disciplinary committees that included representatives of the public (3 percent);